 Author: Raymond C. Rumpf

 The book includes a line-by-line explanation of all of the programs that can be downloaded from this website.
-This will allow readers to fully understand the codes so that they can easily modify the codes to simulate their own ideas and devices.
+This will allow readers to fully understand the codes so they can easily modify the codes to simulate their own ideas and devices.
 All of the MATLAB codes can be downloaded from this website and other learning resources can be accessed from EMPossible.
 This is an ideal book for an undergraduate elective course as well as a graduate course in computational electromagnetics because the book covers the background material so well and includes full examples of many different types of devices that will be of interest to a wide audience.

 Table of Contents